 Firstly it has become the mantra for a farm practice ideology associated with what Charles Massy referred to as “moral and ethical connotations” as well as farm practice change.
 Some of its champions completely reject farming inputs and practices such as herbicides in particular glyphosate, chemical fertilisers, monoculture crops, livestock feedlots and large scale family and corporate farming.
 They contend that these practices and inputs are not only degrading farm ecosystem functions and destroying rural social cohesion, but are also poisoning the human food supply causing all sorts of harm.

-A classic example of how this misleading focus is being portrayed to consumers by regen ag advocates is found on the Patagonia clothing website.
+A classic example of how this misleading focus is being portrayed to consumers by regenerative agriculture (RA) advocates is found on the Patagonia clothing website.
 The business has ventured into selling food on line under the banner Patagonia Provisions.
-In differentiating the way its foods are produced Patagonia Provisions makes emotive and negative generalisations about conventional farming as if every non regen ag labelled farmer involved around the world is an ecosystem degrader.
+In differentiating the way its foods are produced Patagonia Provisions makes emotive and negative generalisations about conventional farming as if every non RA labelled farmer involved around the world is an ecosystem degrader.

 “We overgraze our prairies, fill our livestock with antibiotics, and drain fossil aquifers to water unsustainable crops.
 Chemicals reign supreme to maximize production, and the unknown impact of genetically modified organisms hovers over the entire industry.
 In short, our food chain is broken.
 Patagonia Provisions is about finding solutions to repair the chain.”
 The company believes that “our food can and should be a part of the solution to the environmental crisis – grown, harvested and produced in ways that restore our land, water and wildlife” via regenerative agriculture and regenerative grazing.